 Some may prefer to line the edges with tape to hold the two sides together rather than pin them, or you can do both.
 It may help to iron them down with a warm iron before you begin sewing, but it's not necessary.

 Do this for all four edges of each table runner.

-Step Five: I would not rely solely on fabric tape wit this project as you will be connecting to fabrics together.
+Step Five: I would not rely solely on fabric tape with this project, as you will be connecting fabrics together.
 Sewing will be necessary whether you decide to do this by hand or with a sewing machine.

 At this point, you will want to sew your hems together with either one line or two.
 For just one, sew a line just shorter than 1/2 inch, just inside where the edge of your folded fabric would be.